X (Twitter)

 The Manhattan zip code map is a treasure trove for anyone involved in the real estate market.

-For example, if you’re looking for sublets or luxury apartments on the Upper West Side or a luxury loft in Tribeca, knowing a specific zip code can help you narrow the search.
+For example, if you’re looking for sublets or luxury apartments on the Upper West Side or a loft in Tribeca, a zip code can help you narrow the search.

 The reason is that each zip code holds its nuances in terms of housing options, prices, and amenities.